How Glass Blocks Were Made

 5. The glass still molten, gravity causes the form to fall or sag.
 This forms the shape of the top of the block, which can vary depending on how far the molten glass falls.
 Other variances may occur such as the bottom of the block becoming concave, and the sides of the block retracting from the shape of the mold.

 6. The block remains inverted and suspended until it cools and the glass hardens.

 7. Excess glass that was pushed out of the bottom of the mold by the conical shafts of the plunger is broken off, leaving the rough edges around the bottoms of the holes.

 You will more fully understand the process as you review the illustrations, photos, and text, below.

 The patent, copied from the United States Patent and Trademark Office database, provides a detailed explanation of the manufacturing process: Cambridge Patent PDF

-The upper illustration shows the complete mould with the plunger inserted; the bottom illustration shows the inverted block without the mould.
+The upper illustration shows the complete mold with the plunger inserted; the bottom illustration shows the inverted block without the mold.